kubesleeper/kubesleeper/doc/src/annexes/contribute.md

 To build with docker to have a working env (and to be iso with production)

 ### build kubesleeper image
-use `{ docker | podman } build -t kubesleeper .` (regarding you image builder tool) to build kubesleeper release image.
+use `{ docker | podman } build -t kubesleeper` (regarding you image builder tool) to build kubesleeper release image.